jrajput1085/gen-ai-capstone-project/README.md

 ### Use LLMs for NLP with RAG architecture

-## There are two different GEN AI chat agents whih are built using RAG architecture:
+## There are two different GEN AI chat agent capabiliies which are built using RAG architecture:

-### Web application chat agent which can be used for search, learn about a feature, navigation etc using natural languagae processing (NLP).
+### Can be used for search, learn about a feature, navigation etc using natural languagae processing (NLP).
-### Conversational chat agent which can be used to search as well as do conversation based on previous chat history.
+### Conversational chat can be performed based on previous chat history.

 #### In order to run the app perform following steps:
 ##### Create new ".env" file in the root of project and add entries following variables - OPENAI_API_KEY, VECTOR_DATABASE_LOCAL_PERSIST_DIR, VECTOR_DATABASE_COLLECTION_NAME, GCP_PROJECT_ID, GCP_LOCATION, TEXT_EMBEDDINGS_MODEL_NAME